Today, I want to share my home canning recipe for Peach Pie Filling made with peaches from the Farmer’s Market.

 First, gather all your canning supplies.
 Then sterilize your jars and rings.
 Get your lids ready to simmer for 10 minutes I actually simmer the lids just after I prepare the peaches and before I prepare the canning liquid then hold them on a very low simmer.

-PREPARE THE PEACHES: Peel the peaches easily by boiling them for about 60 seconds, remove from hot water with a slotted spoon, and place in an ice bath.
+Peel the peaches easily by boiling them for about sixty seconds, remove them from hot water with a slotted spoon, and place in an ice bath.
 Skins pop off fairly easily after this process.
 Cut them into slices.
 Stir 1/4 cup of bottled lemon juice into your peaches to ensure bright color.

 Place the sugar and ClearJel in a large pot.
 Add the cold water and stir vigorously and quickly.
 This stuff sets quickly.
 Stir in 1 3/4 cups of bottled lemon juice, spices, and vanilla or almond extract.
 Do not let this mixture burn!
 It burns easily due to the sugar content.
 Also, if it gets too thick simply add a little cold water.